quantum-tinkerer/MeanFi/DESIGN.md

 integration and matrix-function approximation, `tol/10` to filling residual, and `tol` to SCF residual.
 An explicit density target also supplies an omitted charge target; users can override charge independently.
 Energy and entropy have no accuracy targets.
 Unavailable error estimates are `None`.
-Sparse entropy approximation error is distinct from mesh error.
+The entropy estimate is diagnostic and never controls convergence.

 Numerical changes are checked against exact finite systems or independently converged dense references, including complex pairing phases, reference subtraction,